“The person who takes medicine must recover twice, once from the disease and once from the medicine.” – William Osler, M.D.

 And because of your journey that has propelled you to learn more about the condition, you perhaps have an innate feeling that something has to change and that a holistic approach to the root cause of eczema is the answer.

-I’m truly proud of that step and am reminded of my own journey years ago when I decided to empower myself with the knowledge of natural healing and become my own healer!
+I’m truly proud of that step and am reminded of my journey years ago when I decided to empower myself with the knowledge of natural healing and become my own healer!

-In fact, as the saying goes that suffering can be a blessing in disguise, eczema put me on the path to my life’s calling – to help individuals learn the truth about how their bodies worked and to provide them with the right tools to detoxify their bodies naturally through diet, lifestyle and ancient healing techniques that balance the energy meridians.
+As the saying goes that suffering can be a blessing in disguise, eczema put me on the path to my life’s calling – to help individuals learn the truth about how their bodies worked and to provide them with the right tools to detoxify their bodies naturally through diet, lifestyle and ancient healing techniques that balance the energy meridians.